MohammadabdAlraziq95/HAAT-Assignment/README.md

 # Storage Layer

- 1- fake json reponse used json files (MealBrands.json , Users.json). <br />
+ 1- fake json response used json files (MealBrands.json , Users.json). <br />
  2- to store cart items used (CoreData). <br />
  3- to manage current user logged in used(UserDefualts). <br />